How To Tune A Ukulele – 6 Ways From Easier To More Difficult

-- Price: I have no idea how much pitch pipes cost around the world.
+Price: I am still determining how much pitch pipes cost worldwide.

-- My own subjective precision rating: depending on our own hearing, it can vary from 0 -5/5.
+My subjective precision rating: depending on our hearing, it can vary from 0 -5/5.

 4. With the help of a guitar

-The above is based on a guitar with standard tuning i.e. EADGBE with a high G. If your ukulele is tuned in low G, you should play the 5th fret of the 4th guitar string and compare it to the the 4th ukulele string.
+The above is based on a guitar with standard tuning I.,e.
+EADGBE with a high G. If your ukulele is tuned in low G, you should play the 5th fret of the 4th guitar string and compare it to the 4th ukulele string.

-- My own subjective precision rating: depending on our own hearing and how well the guitar is tuned, it can vary from 0 -5/5.
+My subjective precision rating: depending on our hearing and how well the guitar is tuned, it can vary from 0 -5/5.

 5. With the help of a piano

-As with the above two methods, a piano can be used, with the distinct advantage that these are tuned with guaranteed certainty, because pianists usually pay people to fine tune their piano properly.
+As with the above two methods, a piano can be used, with the distinct advantage that these are tuned with guaranteed certainty because pianists usually pay people to fine-tune their pianos correctly.

-- My own subjective precision rating: depending on our own hearing and how well the piano is tuned, it can vary from 0 -5/5.
+My subjective precision rating: depending on our hearing and how well the piano is tuned, it can vary from 0 -5/5.

-6. The most difficult method is to compare one string to another
+6. The most challenging method is to compare one string to another

-- My own subjective precision rating: -1000/5.
-I utterly detest this tuning method.
+My subjective precision rating is: is -1000/5.
+I wouldn’t say I like this tuning method.

-- Warning: don’t forget that in most cases, ukuleles are tuned in high G, therefore the G string will be higher than C.
+I just wanted to let you know that ukuleles are tuned in high in most cases.
+Therefore the G string will be higher than C.

-- Warning 2: If your ukulele has friction tuners, it’s a good idea to grab a screwdriver and tighten them, otherwise the string will loosen.
+Warning 2: If your ukulele has friction tuners, it’s a good idea to grab a screwdriver and tighten it.
+Otherwise, the string will loosen.